G4mble/DSBS_Collection/src/README.txt

 %% Please ensure the following folder structure %%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

--- the path specified for the variable 'tokenFilterBase' has to contain the following sub-folders
+-- the path specified for the variable 'filterDirectoryBase' has to contain the following sub-folders
     -- raw
     -- preprocessed